Border Open for a NW Angle Fall Getaway

 Yes, it’s fall on The Walleye Capital of the World.
 Don’t let the tagline fool you, there is a lot more to offer than just walleyes!

-Before August 9th, the Canada border is closed to non-essential travelers.
-Consequently, the way folks are traveling to the Angle is across the lake as they can stay in MN waters.
+Traveling to the Angle is across the lake and staying in MN waters is another good option.
 For some, the 40 mile trip with the right boat and experience is no big deal.
 For others, hiring the Lake of the Woods Passenger Service which takes you across the lake via charter boat or Lake Country Air, a float plane service to the Angle are still viable means of travel north.
 Either way, fall up at the Angle… It’s something special!